Samuel Jeffery | Investment Strategist & Portfolio Architect | Picture Perfect Portfolios

 Welcome to Picture Perfect Portfolios.

-I am Samuel Jeffery, an independent investment strategist, media publisher, and researcher.
-While I spent over a decade building a global travel media brand, my focus has shifted from mapping the world to mapping out asset allocation and creative portfolio design.
+I am Samuel Jeffery, an investment strategist, media publisher, and quantitative researcher.
+While I spent over 15 years building the Samuel & Audrey Media Network into a global authority, my focus today is the systematic engineering of asset allocation and expanded canvas portfolio design.

-This site is the dedicated home for DIY investors who are tired of the standard “60/40” advice.
-It is for those who want to pursue structural alpha, capital efficiency, and true diversification.
+This site is the dedicated home for sophisticated DIY investors who have moved beyond standard “60/40” advice.
+It is for those who demand structural alpha, capital efficiency, and true diversification supported by institutional-grade rigor.

 Samuel Jeffery, global investor and creator of Picture Perfect Portfolios (also known as globetrotter Nomadic Samuel), pausing on a lakeside hiking path surrounded by autumn colors in the German Alps.